SamuelMR98/pico-macro-hid/README.md

 ## Features

 - **Macro Functionality**: Define and execute keyboard macros
-- **HID Keyboard**: Emulate a USB keyboard to send keystrokes to a host computer
+- **HUD Keyboard**: Emulate a USB keyboard to send keystrokes to a host computer
 - **Display Support**: Interface with OLED or TFT displays for visual feedback
 - **Customizable**: Easily modify macros and settings through configuration files
 - **User-Friendly**: Simple interface for defining and executing macros